 With about 50% of Aussie men over the age of 15 reporting health concerns like depression, diabetes and asthma, it’s never been more relevant to talk about the importance of men’s health.

-So, to coincide with Men’s Health Week 2017, we sat down for a chat with NRL Knights legend and nib’s very own ‘The Chief’, Paul Harragon to find out his secrets to keeping a healthy body and mind.
+So we sat down for a chat with NRL Knights legend and nib’s very own ‘The Chief’, Paul Harragon to find out his secrets to keeping a healthy body and mind.

 With the benefits of meditation including improvements in mood, focus and attention; it’s no surprise that for the last 20 years, Paul has spent time meditating every day.

 “I can’t go without it.
 I meditate twice a day for about an hour and it’s an absolutely essential part of my lifestyle,” he says.

 Not only can meditation impact your mood and relieve stress, but a number of studies highlight the neurological benefits of meditation.

 “You gotta do something every day,” says Paul.

 It doesn’t matter how hard you train or what type of exercise you do, keeping active every single day is an essential part of The Chief’s routine.
 Paul recommends finding something you enjoy – that way, exercising will never be a grudge activity.

 “I walk every day and if I can get myself to the gym, I will.
 Throughout the week, I’ll add in some boxing, surfing or swimming to keep things interesting.”

 “I’ve found as I get older, if I miss even one day of training, it’s so much harder the next day,” reveals Paul, “Exercising every day is just as important to me as eating breakfast.
 I don’t even think about it anymore.
 I just do it.”